FOUNDATIONS DIPLOMA COURSE

 Never be a Barrier

 We aim to make Fard al-Ayn education not only beautiful, relevant and enjoyable, but also affordable.
 That is why at Pillars, for students who cannot afford our tuition, they pay what they can.
-Deadline for scholarship is August 21st.

 Our Teachers